dwhieb/dissertation/README.md

 #### Converting the OANC to JSON

-To convert the OANC to JSON, I used a JavaScript library called `tags2dlx`, which I wrote and published for this purpose.
+To convert the OANC to JSON, I used a JavaScript library called [`tags2dlx`][tags2dlx], which I wrote and published for this purpose.
 It takes a directory of texts tagged for part of speech (where each word token is followed by an underscore and then its part-of-speech tag) and converts it to a JSON file.
+More information about the `tags2dlx` library may be found [here][tags2dlx].

+To convert the OANC, follow the instructions for using the `tags2dlx` library, which can be found [here][tags2dlx].
+In this repository, the converted files are located in `data/English/data`, and end in a `.json` extension.

 <!-- For ease of analysis, I chose to format all the corpora used in this study as [Scription][Scription] files, a simple, very readable text format, which places one interlinear glossed utterance on each line.
 (For the English data, this simply amounts to placing one utterance / sentence on each line, with no accompanying translation or glosses.)
 Read more about the Scription format [here][Scription]. -->